Quantum algorithms for equational reasoning: Abstract

 \section{Abstract}

-We introduce quantum normal form reduction, a quantum computational framework for analyzing abstract symbolic expressions — such as strings, algebraic formulas, or quantum circuits — that are equivalent under a given set of transformation rules.
-These rules form a term rewriting system, a formal method for deriving equivalences by repeatedly applying substitutions.
-We construct an efficiently implementable quantum Hamiltonian whose ground state encodes the entire class of equivalent expressions — potentially exponentially many — in a quantum superposition.
-By preparing and manipulating these ground states, we address fundamental problems in equational reasoning, including the word problem, i.e., determining whether two expressions are equivalent, counting the number of equivalent expressions, and identifying structural properties of equivalence classes.
-We demonstrate a quantum-inspired version of the algorithm using tensor network simulations by solving instances involving up to $10^{28}$ equivalent expressions, well beyond the reach of standard classical graph exploration techniques.
-This framework opens the path for quantum symbolic computation in areas ranging from quantum and logical circuit design to data compression, computational group theory, linguistics, polymers and biomolecular modeling, enabling the investigation of problems previously out of reach.
+\bfseries \boldmath As a cornerstone of automated reasoning, equational reasoning finds equivalences between symbolic expressions and fuels advances across scientific disciplines.
+Yet, its potential remains limited by the exponential growth of equivalent expressions with increasing problem size.
+We introduce quantum normal form reduction, a quantum computational framework designed to address this challenge.
+We construct an efficiently implementable quantum Hamiltonian whose ground state encodes all equivalent expressions in a quantum superposition.
+By preparing and manipulating these states, we tackle fundamental problems in equational reasoning, including verifying and counting equivalent expressions and identifying structural properties of equivalence classes.
+We demonstrate a quantum-inspired version of the algorithm, using tensor networks to solve instances involving up to $10^{28}$ equivalent expressions, far beyond the reach of classical graph exploration.
+This framework opens the path for quantum symbolic computation in areas from circuit design to data compression, computational group theory, linguistics, and macromolecular modeling, unlocking previously inaccessible problems.